the buss chimulco 1

 With all 32 teeth lining up our hand to mouth relationship came to an end.

-I was too excited to suggest she get a hand held mirror to illustrate her handiwork to patients but I found a mirror on the wall so I could look at my new magnificent smile.
+I was too excited to suggest she get a hand held mirror to illustrate her handiwork to patients but I found a mirror on the wall so I could look at my nueva magnificent smile.

 I paid my final $7700 MX Pesos with the stark reality that the Peso had strengthened since early January making the 4th and final payment 10% more in USD than the first.